Aliciap26/DATOS-MASIVOS/practices/README.md

 # Big Data.

-#Everything realted to unit #1 from big data goes here.
+#Everything related to unit #1 from big data goes here.
 #Practice #2 added so far.